-Long-term impact of Coronavirus on tourism and short-term rental industry
+Long-term impact of Coronavirus & Omicron on tourism and short-term rental industry

 Due to the ongoing and evolving nature of the situation, it is of course difficult to predict exactly what is going to happen next.
-However, we can look to similarities with other crises in the past as well as early trends around the COVID-19 outbreak to assess likely outcomes.
+However, we can look to early trends around the COVID-19 outbreak to assess likely outcomes.

 The first thing to keep in mind is that the travel sector is surprisingly resilient.
 The industry has rebounded from similar incidents in the past and has maintained steady growth throughout the years.
-Indeed, in many areas the industry is still seeing year-on-year growth compared to this time in 2019, albeit lower than forecast.
-Whilst this is currently a very challenging time for rental managers in many places, it is unlikely that the present outbreak will drastically alter the ongoing megatrend.
+Whilst this has been and is a very challenging time for rental managers in many places, it is unlikely that the present outbreak will drastically alter the ongoing megatrend.

-How to adapt your business for the Coronavirus
+How to adapt your vacation rental business for COVID, Delta and Omicron

-Many property managers will be looking for ways to ensure their business remains stable and are finding opportunities within the challenge.
+Many property managers are looking for ways to ensure their business remains stable and are also finding opportunities within the challenge.
 Given how dynamic and fast-changing the situation is, the key advice for property owners and managers in this critical time is to be flexible.
-There will be more last-minute decision-making from guests and other parties such as airlines and local authorities, so the ability to adapt will be crucial.
-Even if you feel that your destination or property is unlikely to be affected it is still important to remain mindful of guests’ concerns and to allow them the flexibility to rearrange their trips if that is required to give them peace of mind.
+There is more last-minute decision-making from guests and other parties such as airlines and local authorities than before, so the ability to adapt will be crucial.
+Even if you feel that your destination or property is unlikely to be affected it is still important to remain mindful of guests’ concerns and to allow them the flexibility to rearrange or cancel their trips if that is required to give them peace of mind.